ANNOUNCEMENT March 26, 2026 · 8 min read

-Announcing Damasqas V1 — The Tool I Wish I Had
+Announcing Damasqas V1: The AI SRE I Wish I Had

-I've spent the last three years building data pipelines across every industry you can think of.
+I've spent the last three years running on-call across every kind of production system you can imagine.
 Today I'm launching the tool I needed at every single one of them.

-I've built data infrastructure at AWS, where I was on the MWAA team — Managed Workflows for Apache Airflow — debugging stuck tasks and pipeline failures for Fortune 500 customers.
-I shipped trading data systems at Moment, a quantitative hedge fund where a silent gap in market feeds meant trading on stale prices.
-I wrangled enrichment pipelines at Pocus, a sales intelligence startup that got acquired by Apollo, where vendors would silently degrade and nobody knew until reps complained about bad emails.
-And I debugged pipelines at an insurance firm where a single missing row could mean a compliance violation.
+I've operated production infrastructure at AWS, where I was on the MWAA team (Managed Workflows for Apache Airflow) helping Fortune 500 customers debug stuck tasks, crashed schedulers, and cascading failures in their managed infrastructure.
+I ran trading systems at Moment, a quantitative hedge fund where a silent service degradation meant the desk was trading on stale prices for hours.
+I kept enrichment pipelines alive at Pocus, a sales intelligence startup acquired by Apollo, where a vendor API going down at 2 AM silently poisoned the entire sales database.
+And I managed infrastructure at an insurance firm where downtime didn't just cost revenue.
+It triggered compliance violations.

 Different industries.
 Different stacks.
 Different scales.
 But the same problem every single time:

-At AWS, I was literally the person F500 companies called when their Airflow DAGs got stuck.
-I'd dig through CloudWatch logs, cross-reference scheduler heartbeats, check worker resource limits — the same investigation loop, hundreds of times, for customers who were paying millions for managed infrastructure and still couldn't figure out why their pipeline stopped.
-At Moment, a silent data gap in market feeds meant the desk was trading on stale prices for hours before anyone noticed.
-At Pocus, enrichment vendors would silently degrade — accuracy would drop from 97% to 68% and nobody would know until a sales rep complained that half their leads had wrong emails.
+At AWS, I was literally the person F500 companies called when their infrastructure broke.
+I'd dig through CloudWatch logs, cross-reference scheduler heartbeats, check resource limits.
+The same investigation loop, hundreds of times, for customers paying millions for managed infrastructure.
+At Moment, a silent degradation in a market data service meant the trading desk operated on stale prices for hours before anyone noticed.
+At Pocus, a third-party API outage cascaded into corrupted enrichment data and nobody knew until sales reps started complaining.

 The pattern is always the same.
-The data breaks.
+Something breaks.
 The alert is either missing, too noisy, or too vague to act on.
-Someone spends hours digging through logs, cross-referencing deploys, reading workflow histories, and tracing rows across tables — just to find the one line of code that changed.
+Someone spends 30 to 60 minutes reading logs, checking deploys, correlating timelines, and trying to figure out whether this is your bug, their outage, or a config change that slipped through.

 Why existing tools don't solve this